Managing sickness absence: five top tips

 Practical tip: the best form of preventative action is to talk to staff who are experiencing issues that are causing absence.
 Policies, training and expert opinion can all assist but working closely with staff puts managers in the best position to identify when there may be s problem and to find out how to provide support to enable the individual to avoid sickness absence.

-Experts in our Employment Pensions and Immigration have extensive experience of advising employers in all sectors on all aspects of sickness absence management and disability discrimination.
+Our employment law have extensive experience of advising employers in all sectors on all aspects of sickness absence management and disability discrimination.